The Best Live Vocal Mic for Professional Singing 2024

 • Excellent feedback rejection

-• Excels at Pop, Rock and Jazz and similar styles
+• Excels at Pop, Rock, Jazz, and similar styles

-The Neumann brand is very highly regarded for their studio microphones and that reputation carries over into their live handheld mics as well.
-Michael Buble and Norah Jones are two well known singers who use the Neumann KMS 105 in live concert.
+The Neumann brand is highly regarded for their studio microphones and that reputation carries over into their live handheld mics as well.

 The supercardiod polar pattern of the KMS 105 makes it exceptionally good at rejecting sound from a full 180° behind the mic, so you can have a nice loud and clear mix in your stage monitors (if they sit in front of you).
 It also uses electronic compensation to control the proximity effect – it has a 120Hz high-pass filter.